jqwik-team/jqwik/docs/property-based-testing.md

   [property-based testing module](https://github.com/vavr-io/vavr/tree/master/vavr-test).
 - [ScalaCheck](http://www.scalacheck.org/): A mature property based testing system with shrinking and all, iff you prefer Scala over Java.
+- [test.check for Clojure](https://github.com/clojure/test.check): Inspired by QuickCheck.
+Since Clojure
+  does not have static types generators must always be declared explicitly.

 Please let me know if you learn about any other _maintained_ library or tool.